-Into the bright side of the hall or its darkened other half full of boxes, lids and tarps?
+Crossings.
+Into one side of the bright hall or its darkened other half full of boxes, lids, and tarps?
 The question already comes up from afar at a first glimpse of the division of the glass cube of the FRAC d'Alsace in Sélestat into a shabbily outfitted space and an untouched, transparent space, and it has to be answered by the time you get to the entrance right in the middle.
-Either you go to the left, where storage boxes are hanging from the ceiling, or to the right, where there is a video installation, also made of storage boxes.
-As visitors make their way through the exhibition, though, it becomes clear that they had to make their choice only to discover that each side of the installation contains the other.
-From outside, it may seem at first as if the left half were open and the right half closed, but inside it is the other way around: to the left, the boxes chosen by Eric Hattan more or less at random from the FRAC art warehouse are closed; to the right, they are open.
-Yet despite the obvious conclusion that the opening of the boxes started the images moving (in the monitors and projections in and on the boxes), the contrary observation is no less accurate: the closed boxes with labels indicating they contain an 'Armleder' or a 'Raynaud' slowly turn, forming a mobile as monumental as it is playful.
+Either one goes to the left, where storage boxes are hanging from the ceiling, or to the right, where there is a video installation, also made of storage boxes.
+As visitors make their way through the exhibit, though, it becomes clear that they had to make their choice only to discover that each side of the installation contains the other.
+From outside, it may seem at first as if the left half were open and the right half closed, but inside, it is the other way around: to the left, the boxes chosen by Eric Hattan more or less at random from the FRAC art warehouse are closed; to the right, they are open.
+But despite the obvious conclusion that the opening of the boxes started the images moving (in the monitors and projections in and on the boxes), the contrary observation is no less accurate: even the closed boxes with "Handle with Care" labels indicating they contain an "Armleder" or a "Raynaud" slowly turn, forming a mobile as monumental as it is playful.
 Even the distinction between purely visual experience and the experience of the body in motion, between video image and installation, cannot really be maintained.
-The video installation forces spectators to go through a narrow obstacle course, as well as (in order to be able to see anything at all) to bend down, look up or put their eye to a small hole, a peephole.
-In contrast, not only does the mobile make the heavy boxes hanging from the ceiling seem to be gently hovering, the spectators walking between the obstacles of the dangling weights experience a mobilisation of their own body mass, as if gravity had lost a little of its reality or had been deflected from the vertical into a rotating horizontal.
+The video installation forces spectators to go through a narrow obstacle course, as well as (in order to be able to see anything at all) to bend down, look up, or put their eye to a small hole, a peephole.
+In contrast, not only does the mobile make the weight of the boxes hanging from the ceiling seem to be gently hovering, the spectators walking between the obstacles of the dangling weights experience a mobilization of their own body mass, as if gravitation had lost a little of its reality or had been deflected from the vertical into a rotating horizontal.

 Whether between heavy bodies or flickering images, whether in front of closed or open containers, whether in glass architecture or in a black box, we never know what side we are on at any given moment.
-Our peripatetic perception, in which seeing always involves walking, standing, bending down or stretching, seems to follow a Möbius strip leading us unexpectedly inward or outward, into the light or into the dark, into the world of bodies or into that of images.
-'Vous êtes chez moi' - but where and when?
-The distinction we would have to perceive in order to decide where and when this 'chez moi' begins is repeatedly displaced: does it begin in the exhibition space, in a box, in the monitor in the box, in the building that appears on the monitor?
-But perhaps the exhibition's title, Vous êtes chez moi, should also be understood as an exclamation, a surprised reaction to a neighbour who, as sometimes comes to pass, unexpectedly turns up 'chez nous' (say, with the tip of his drill).
+Our peripatetic perception, in which seeing always involves walking, standing, bending down, or stretching, seems to follow a Möbius strip leading us unexpectedly inward or outward, into the light or into the dark, into the world of bodies or into that of images.
+"Vous êtes chez moi" - but where and when?
+For the distinction we would have to perceive in order to decide where and when this "chez moi" begins is repeatedly displaced: does it begin in the exhibition space, in a box, in the monitor in the box, in the building that appears on the monitor?
+But perhaps the exhibition's title, "Vous êtes chez moi," should also be understood as an exclamation, a surprised reaction to a neighbor who, as sometimes comes to pass, unexpectedly turns up "chez nous" (say, with the tip of his drill)